mcmuralishclint/Breast-Cancer-Classification/README.md

 31. symmetry_worst
 32. fractal_dimension_worst - "worst" or largest mean value for "coastline approximation" - 1

+### 1.1 Null Values
-### 1.1 Initially the data was checked for null values and an empty column was present in the dataset.
+Initially the data was checked for null values and an empty column was present in the dataset.
 This column was removed.

+### 1.2 Unique values
-### 1.2 The unique values of the dataset was analayzed and only one categorical variable was found and that is the dependant variable.
+The unique values of the dataset was analayzed and only one categorical variable was found and that is the dependant variable.
 (The rest of the variables are numerical)

+### 1.3 Dependant variable
+The values in the dependant variable was compared using a histogram.
+There were more Benign cases than Malignant.

+###